 Gabriella Vulakh graduated from Brown University with a BS in neuroscience.
 She completed an honors thesis for the degree studying neurodevelopmental disorders with induced pluripotent stem cells.
 Gabriella also worked with Brown Emergency Medicine as a medical scribe in emergency departments around Rhode Island, helping to document patient encounters and support the treatment teams in both lower acuity triage areas and high-intensity critical care areas.
 She shadowed neurosurgery operations at Rhode Island Hospital and rounds in the neurology intensive care unit at Massachusetts General Hospital, both accredited Level 1 Trauma Centers.
 Gabriella has been awarded a Fulbright Fellowship to pursue an MA in disaster management at Tel Aviv University.
 She plans to combine her experiences in neuroscience and emergency medicine to investigate the intersection of disaster planning and traumatic brain injury.
 Gabriella’s future goals are to attend medical school and apply the fellowship coursework to her clinical interests in emergency medicine and neurosurgery.

 Hind Zubeidat is a Bedouin educator with a B.Ed. degree and teaching certificate in English Language Teaching from the Academic Arab College for Education in Israel.
-He has four years’ experience teaching English as a foreign language to students from elementary to high school levels in Israel.
+She has four years’ experience teaching English as a foreign language to students from elementary to high school levels in Israel.
 Hind currently works at a language institute in Bosmat Tivon, where she prepares students for the Bagrut exams.
 Alongside her teaching, she is conducting research on how integrating culture into the EFL classroom can impact students’ engagement in speaking English.

 In 2025, as part of the FLTA fellowship program, Hind will be traveling to the United States to teach Arabic.
 Believing in the power of language to connect people, Hind sees language learning to foster understanding and build bridges between cultures.
 She has participated in several international virtual exchange programs, including the Quadrilateral Teacher Training Telecollaboration Project, a collaborative initiative involving educators from Germany, Israel, Turkey, and Brazil in 2025, and the Game Changers in Education program in 2022-2023.
 These experiences helped her grow as a teacher and strengthened her belief in the power of intercultural learning.